Panorama Use

 Plan

-The user begins the Plan phase by identifying constructs surfaced in the Act phase as potentially pertinent to user career.
-These potentially pertinent constructs are then prioritized by the user, largely on the basis of which of them are most likely to enhance near term performance of current teams.
+Users begin the Plan phase by identifying constructs discovered in the Act phase that are potentially most pertinent to their careers.
+These potentially pertinent constructs are then prioritized by users.
+It helps to prioritize largely on the basis of which constructs are most likely to enhance near-term performance of current teams.
 This prioritization benefits not only the teams.
 It also benefits the individual user, for many reasons.
-Developing a user construct (as knowledge in the head) into practical user know-how happens best via collaborative project work informed by the construct.
+Developing a user construct (as knowledge in the head) into practical user know-how happens best via collaborative project work, informed by the construct.
 Suitable opportunities to develop know-how from a given construct are transient.
 Prioritization by “most likely to enhance near term performance of current teams” provides the largest number of such opportunities at a given moment.
-Under the Plan rubric, the panorama offer space for the user to tailor an individual plan aiming to grow prioritized constructs into real-world know-how (whether or not user panorama is shared with teams).
-More specific guidance and advice on planning is available by the "Outline" functionality of the Mural platform, shown above on the far right.

 Do